trustoverip/spec-up-t-website/docs/getting-started/no-installation/create-new-spec-up-t-installation.md

 ### Prerequisites

 - A GitHub account.
-- (Optional) A Personal Access Token (PAT) with `repo` and `workflow` scopes if you want the project pushed to your own repository.
+- (Optional, but strongly recommended) A Personal Access Token (PAT) with `repo` and `workflow` scopes if you want the project pushed to your own repository.
 If you skip this, you’ll get a downloadable artifact instead.
+[How to create a Personal Access Token (PAT)](../github-token.md).

 ### Steps to Run the Workflow